-- Whitaker Street to Highway 96 The trail may be located within the Lincoln Avenue right-of-way and no acquisitions are assumed. - Highway 96 to Bald Eagle Boulevard East The trail may be located within the Bald Eagle Avenue right-ofway and no acquisitions are assumed. - Bald Eagle Avenue to Taylor Avenue/Buffalo Street and to Hugo Road The trail may be located along

-Bald Eagle Boulevard East and Taylor Avenue or Buffalo Street.
+- Whitaker Street to Highway 96 The trail may be located within the Lincoln Avenue right-of-way and no acquisitions are assumed. - Highway 96 to Bald Eagle Boulevard East The trail may be located within the Bald Eagle Avenue right-of-way and no acquisitions are assumed. - Bald Eagle Avenue to Taylor Avenue and to Hugo Road The trail may be located along Bald Eagle Boulevard East and Taylor Avenue.
 Further studies are required as trail design advances to determine if sufficient right-of-way exists for both roadway and trail functions.
 Acquisitions for this segment are to be determined.

-- In the event Bald Eagle Boulevard is not feasible, an alternate sub route utilizing White Bear Schools property, Division Avenue, and Park Avenue can be utilized to connect the trail from Bald Eagle Avenue to Hugo Road.
-Further studies are required to determine the final alignment of the trail. - Hugo Road to Bald Eagle Regional Park The trail may be located along Hugo Road adjacent to approximately 20 existing residential properties.
+- Hugo Road to Bald Eagle Regional Park The trail may be located along Hugo Road adjacent to approximately 20 existing residential properties.
 Further studies are required as trail design advances to determine if sufficient right-of-way exists for both roadway and trail functions.
 Acquisitions for this segment are to be determined - Hugo Road to County Road J The trail may be located either within the Hugo Road right-of-way or within Ramsey County's Bald Eagle Regional Park and no acquisitions are assumed.